22 Oct 2018

 It ignores meteorological and ecological research that deforestation lowers rainfall, raises temperatures and increases drought risk, and ultimately causes desertification.

-A recent report by the NSW Nature Conservation Council and WWF-Australia identified a near tripling in tree-clearing in northwestern NSW around Moree and Collarenebri in the 12 months since August 2017, when the NSW Government gutted tree protection laws.
+A recent report by the NSW Nature Conservation Council and WWF-Australia identified a near tripling in deforestation in northwestern NSW around Moree and Collarenebri in the 12 months since August 2017, when the NSW Government gutted tree protection laws.
 Approved clearing leapt 800% after the Government weakened vegetation laws previously.

 Yet only 9% of native vegetation in NSW is in good condition.
 When will the bulldozers stop?